Explore This Internship Program

 The Mass General Dietetic Internship does not require an interview as part of its application procedure.

-Preferred visit times are Friday mornings at 10 am.
+Preferred tour times are Friday mornings at 10 am.
 Typical tour months are October through January.
 Contact Patricia Engel for more information or to schedule a visit.
 Please have available dates when you contact us.
 We look forward to hearing from you and perhaps meeting you.